 Wageningen graduates may be required to conduct animal experiments as part of their work.
 WUR therefore believes it has a duty to teach students about responsible animal testing and the ethical aspects associated with the use of test animals.

 Any students who are opposed to animal experiments on ethical grounds or who do not wish to use materials taken from animals during practical sessions may choose to follow a dissection-free variant of the compulsory classes.
-This is not however possible for subjects in the specialisation phase of the programme, although students may choose subjects in which they do not have to carry out animal experiments.
+This is not however possible for subjects in the specialisation phase of the programme, although students may choose subjects in which they do not have to carry out animal experiments

 The ‘rehoming’ of test animals is permitted under certain conditions.
 WUR follows the Code of Practice drawn up by the Netherlands National Committee for the protection of animals used for scientific purposes for the rehoming of test animals.

 Cats that are kept at WUR are ‘retired’ after seven years and put up for adoption.
 Using a detailed questionnaire, the right cat is coupled to the right owner.
 The cats that are housed at WUR are mainly used for behaviour and food research.
 They receive a lot of attention from students and carers and are therefore well-socialised and suitable for adoption.
-In 2020 twenty two cats were found new homes.

 Most of the animal experiments carried out at Wageningen Research (WR) in 2021 were used in research into the protection of animal species (76%), primarily the monitoring of fish stocks.
 This was followed by applied and translational research (20%), primarily into animal welfare and animal health.
 After this came statutory testing (3%), mainly batch potency testing (testing the potency of batch-produced medicines) and bioaccumulation (accumulation of (hazardous) substances in an organism).